avanbath/Project-Zulu/README.md

 # <p align="center">Project Zulu Software Application Project</p>
 <p align="center">Repository for the Project Zulu software application.
-This repository was originally created for the EECS3311 coursee at York University, but has been extended for the addition and improvement of the features/design.</p>
+This repository was originally created for the EECS3311 course at the Lassonde School of Engineering (York University), but has been extended for the addition and improvement of the features/design.</p>

 <p align="center"><img src="TitlePage.jpg"></p>